Sierrawastaken/Kyuta-bot/README.md

         // if set to true commands run will be output to the discord
         // through the webhook
         "sendCommands": true,

+        // if set to true serverInfo will display more sensitive information "detailedInfo": true,

         // this will be used if DynamicListening is set to false
         // or if you enter no paramaters